Climate-Action-Agency/esrs-xbrl-parser/README.md

        ∟ 📁 taxonomy
           ∟ 📁 esrs
              ∟ 📁 2023-12-22 (Release date)
-                ∟ 📄 esrs_all.xsda (Schema definitions assembly for the complete ESRS taxonomy) ∟ 📁 common (Shared definitions and schema elements) ∟ 📄 esrs_cor.xsd (Schema definitions for the core ESRS taxonomy) ∟ 📁 labels (Human-readable names for things) ∟ 📄 doc_esrs-en.xml (Explanations how values to ESRS elements/disclosures should be provided) ∟ 📄 gla_esrs-en.xml (Headlines in the taxonomy/hierarchy)
+                ∟ 📄 esrs_all.xsda (Schema definitions assembly for the complete ESRS taxonomy: all topics and disclosure requirements, with all linkbases)
+                ∟ 📁 common (Shared definitions and schema elements) ∟ 📄 esrs_cor.xsd (Schema definitions for the core ESRS taxonomy: concepts, labels and references only) ∟ 📁 labels (Human-readable names for things) ∟ 📄 doc_esrs-en.xml (Explanations how values to ESRS elements/disclosures should be provided) ∟ 📄 gla_esrs-en.xml (Headlines in the taxonomy/hierarchy)